Who were the Suffragettes?

 - Find out about Emily Wilding Davison, a suffragette who campaigned for equal rights for women, in a downloadable presentation

-- See some important objects from the suffragette movement; you can also visit an exhibition of suffragette objects at the Museum of London
+- See some important objects from the suffragette movement in the Museum of London's online collection

 - Find out more about the different groups who campaigned for women's right to vote